 Adam Lisonbee wrote an exceptional bit regarding cycling heros.
+Check it out.

 Respect to all that participated in 24 hour natz this past weekend.
+Conditions were herrendous…Not surprisingly, Chris Eatough bagged the win in a race that was stopped at 5am due to tornados and such.

 Almost makes me feel guilty about how cool yesterday’s ride was.
 As long as I’ve been in D-town, there are still new trails to find…and found a new favorite.
 The descent on Engineer trail to the base of Coal Bank pass is 2600′ of pure descending switchbacking bliss.
 Here’s the full route (in red, the yellow is HWY 550):